-Investigations into a terrifying double motorcycle crash in Melbourne as shown in the above dash cam video are continuing – moire than a month after the accident happened on July 16, 2016.
+Investigations into a terrifying double motorcycle crash in Melbourne as shown in this dash cam video are continuing – more than a month after the accident happened on July 16, 2016.

 The video seems to show clear evidence that the female driver, 23, failed to give way, yet no charges have yet been laid.

 The injured riders are Steve Caruana, 42, on a Yamaha R1 and Marc Logan, 37, on a Suzuki GSX-R1000.
 They are lucky to be alive, but a month after the double crash, they are still in hospital and both wheelchair-bound.

 Steve suffered leg injuries and lost a testicle.
 Marc is also still unable to walk with one leg in plaster and the other with a rod inserted.
 His right hand is now in a splint after an operation on his knuckles.
 Their bikes were written off.

 “l believe that the driver should be charged and also should be made to take some type of driving course,” Steve says.

 “The way she just pulled out was just insane and also could have killed two innocent people.”

 Victoria Police spokesman Thomas O’Byrne says they are still investigating the double collision on Raleigh Road about 1.40pm on Sunday, July 17, 2016, and no charges have been laid.

 He says he will contact us as soon as a decision is made about laying charges.